rust-lang/book/second-edition/src/ch20-01-single-threaded.md

-Remember to stop the program with <span class="keystroke">ctrl-C</span> when you’re done running a particular version of the code, and restart `cargo run` after you’ve made each set of code changes to make sure you're running the newest code.
+Remember to stop the program with <span class="keystroke">ctrl-C</span> when you’re done running a particular version of the code, and restart `cargo run` after you’ve made each set of code changes to make sure you’re running the newest code.

 ### Reading the Request

 Let’s implement the functionality to read in the request from the browser!
-To separate out the concerns of getting a connection and then taking some action with the connection, we'll start a new function for processing connections.
+To separate out the concerns of getting a connection and then taking some action with the connection, we’ll start a new function for processing connections.
 In this new `handle_connection` function, we’ll read data from the TCP stream and print it out so we can see the data being sent from the browser.
 Change the code to look like Listing 20-2: